What’s the Difference Between a Highly Sensitive Person, an Empath, a Healer, and an Intuitive?

 With that said, I personally put all of them (The Empath, The Highly Sensitive Person, The Intuitive, The Healer) under one umbrella and call it the Highly Sensitive Person.
 In my world, they are all the same thing.

-I can already hear those from our community grumbling, “HSPs and Empaths are NOT the same.
+I can already hear grumbling, “HSPs and Empaths are NOT the same.
 There are subtle differences that serve to distinguish between them.”